A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Data Integrity Under Uniform Attacks

-As was discussed, there are three possible outcomes for each of the components of IoT framework in each time slot: \textit{compromised, not compromised,} and \textit{undecided}.
-Each of these outcomes will incur some costs.
-As it is evident, the compromised components will effectuate the highest cost, denoted by $c_{c}$.
-Not compromised devices will also cause some cost denoted by $c_{n}$.
-The third cost, denoted by $c_{u}$, is associated with the devices that remained undecided.
-Based on the system requirement, we will take different measures for undecided components.
+As was discussed, in each time slot, there are three possible outcomes for the data inputs from each of the components of the IoT network: \textit{compromised, not compromised,} and \textit{undecided}.
+Each of these outcomes cause some costs.
+As it is evident, the compromised data inputs cause the highest cost, denoted by $c_{c}$.
+Not compromised data inputs also create some cost denoted by $c_{n}$.
+The third cost, denoted by $c_{u}$, is associated with the data inputs that remained undecided.
+Based on the system requirements, we will take different measures for undecided data inputs.
 The general relation between these costs is:

-For optimistic systems, we consider half of the undecided components as compromised because we assumed that adversary has uniformly chosen the IoT inputs to attack i.e., there is no reason for preferential attack on a certain IoT device's input.
+For optimistic systems, we consider half of the undecided data inputs as compromised because we assumed that the adversary has uniformly chosen the IoT inputs to attack.
+In other words, there is no reason for preferential attack on a certain IoT device's input.
 In this case $c_{u}$ is defined as follows:

-Of course, when the proportion of undecided is high, we may not be as confident on the integrity measurement than when we have fewer undecided.
+Of course, when the fraction of the undecided outcomes is high, we may not be as confident about the data integrity measurement as when we have fewer undecided outcomes.